-XBPS is the default command line package manager tool in Void Linux.
-Here’s how to use it to install, remove, update, and upgrade packages in Void Linux in a breeze.
+XBPS is the default command-line package manager tool in Void Linux.
+Here is how to easily install, remove, update, and upgrade packages in Void Linux.

 Table of Contents

 - Searching for Packages